mesonbuild/meson/docs/markdown/Keyval-module.md

 # keyval module

 This module parses files consisting of a series of `key=value` lines.
-One use of this module is to load kconfig configurations in meson projects.
+One use of this module is to load kconfig configurations in Meson projects.

 **Note**: this does not provide kconfig frontend tooling to generate a